shresthagrawal/learnp2p/README.md

 > Getting your hands dirty with libp2p!

 ## What is this?
 This is an interactive self-placed workshop.
-The aim of this workshop is to help the **p2p enthusiasts** to get started with libp2p.
+The aim of this workshop is to help the **libp2p enthusiasts** to get started with libp2p.
 Through this workshop you will be able to build a completely decentralized chat system using the open source framework [js-libp2p](https://github.com/libp2p/js-libp2p/).

-The material here will focus on making you understand the dictionary of libp2p, then find a right documentation, and apply it by yourself.

 >This workshop currently only focuses on the node.js implementation of libp2p!